 Covert Narcissists and Narcopaths tend to rely on their scapegoats, family members, and “targets” to keep the abuse they foist off on others a secret.
 If you know someone who is struggling, dealing with a toxic family crisis or workplace situation, sometimes the very best thing in the world you can do for them is simply to be their friend.
 Send a happy text.
 Smile.
 Encourage them to have faith in themselves and to cultivate a positive outlook with outside interests.

 Emotional vampires can bleed your spirit dry — sometimes by doing something so simple as casting a caustic glance, sharing a hateful word, making or implying threats, or even by their inaction.
 Supportive friends cannot fix the problem — but if a victim needs to talk about their experience, let them.
-If they are not ready to talk or don’t want to, that’s okay as well.
+If they are not ready to talk or do not want to, that is okay as well.

 The important part is not to offer coping strategies or advice apart from telling a person they are loved, valuable, and to remind them that if another person chooses to act badly and play the part of a fool, their caustic behavior is karmically on THEM.